CoinTrailApp/CoinTrailApp/faq.md

 ## Does CoinTrail available on Android?

-Not at the moment, if you are interested please reach out to support channel
+Not at the moment, if interested please tweet at [@CoinTrailApp](http://twitter.com/CoinTrailApp)